Lxkasmehl/ActionBoardConfigurator/docs-site/docs/user-guide/getting-started.md

 ### Export Issues

 1. **Build Failures**

    - Ensure all required dependencies are listed in the project's package.json
    - Check for any console errors before exporting

 2. **Environment Setup**
    - If the exported app doesn't connect to the API, verify your .env file configuration
    - Make sure all required environment variables are properly set

-For additional help, please refer to our [Troubleshooting Guide](../troubleshooting).